How Revenue Applies in Different Leagues

 Misunderstanding it leads athletes to overspend, under-save, and misjudge how much money is actually available to deploy.

-Revenue tells you how big the machine is, not how efficiently it runs.
+Revenue tells you how big the machine runs, not how efficient it is.

 Athletes who master revenue early stop reacting to checks and start designing systems that turn income into longevity.